 The CVS source repository

 The anonymous CVS repository contains the latest changes to the eCos sources and is updated as necessary by the eCos maintainers.
 However, users should note that these updates have not been rigorously tested and cannot be guaranteed to build or function correctly.
-It is therefore recommended that new developers work with the v3.0 release of eCos and RedBoot currently.
 The repository should be used in situations where you need access to new features, bug fixes, or are working on a shared contributed project.